laro/Cilia/README.md

               ```
               not
               ~~`arrayOfThreeFloat.add<Float, 3, Int>(4)`~~
-              The template parameters `T` and `N` belong to the type and are determined by the object `arrayOfThreeFloat` already.
+              The template parameters `T` and `N` belong to the type of the object `arrayOfThreeFloat` and are determined by already.
 It would not be possible to change them in the call of `add<>()`, so it is not desired to specify them here at all.
     - `requires` for further restricting the type.
         - ```
           func sq<Number T>(T x) -> T requires (T x) { x * x } {